Data linkage algebra, data linkage dynamics, and priority rewriting: Data Linkage Dynamics

-The priority rewrite system for \DLD\ consists of the axioms of \DLA, with the exception of the associativity, commutativity and identity axioms for $\dlcom$, taken as rewrite rules and the rewrite rules for the effect and yield operators given in Table~\ref{rewrite-eff-yld}.
+The priority rewrite system for \DLD\ consists of the axioms of \DLA, with the exception of the associativity, commutativity and identity axioms for $\dlcom$, taken as rewrite rules, the rewrite rules from the priority rewrite system for \DLD-K, and the rewrite rules given in Table~\ref{rewrite-eff-yld}.

-In this table, $L$ stands for an arbitrary basic term over \DLA, $s$, $t$ and $u$ stand for arbitrary spots from $\Spot$, $f$ stands for an arbitrary field from $\Field$, $a$, $b$ and $c$ stand for arbitrary atomic objects from $\AtObj$, and $n$ and $m$ stand for arbitrary values from $\Value$.
-Each of the rewrite rules in Table~\ref{rewrite-eff-yld} is incomparable with each of the axioms of \DLA\ that are taken as rewrite rules.
-Moreover, taken as rewrite rules, the axioms of \DLA\ are mutually incomparable.
+In this table, $s$, $t$ and $u$ stand for arbitrary spots from $\Spot$, $a$, $b$ and $c$ stand for arbitrary atomic objects from $\AtObj$, and $n$ and $m$ stand for arbitrary values from $\Value$.
+Each of the rewrite rules in Table~\ref{rewrite-eff-yld} is incomparable with each of the axioms of \DLA\ that are taken as rewrite rules and each of the rewrite rules from the priority rewrite system for \DLD-K.

-Henceforth, we will write \ACI\ for the set of equations that consists of the associativity, commutativity and identity axioms for $\dlcom$. \footnote {The mnemonic name AC1 for the associativity, commutativity and identity axioms for some operator is taken from~\cite{JM92a}.} The one-step reduction relation of interest for \DLD\ is the one-step reduction relation modulo \ACI\ determined by the priority rewrite system for \DLD.
-We write $\msredaci$ for the closure of this reduction relation under transitivity and reflexivity.